Robert Pattinson, FKA Twigs Love Story: Met Because Of Kristen Stewart

-Robert Pattinson and FKA Twigs’ relationship is low-profile but their love story is full of some major twists.
-The Hollywood’s stylish couple hardly make any public appearance but when they do, they win over everyone.
+Robert Pattinson and FKA Twigs’ relationship is low profile but their love story is full of some major twists.
+The Hollywood stylish couple hardly makes any public appearances but when they do, they win over everyone.

 The Twilight actor and British singer’s love story is not known to many.
 As it turns out, the duo met because of some mutual friends.
 According to PopSugar, Sienna Miller and Tom Sturridge, who are great friends of Pattinson, took him to Twigs’ concert and introduced him to her.